pete-machine/torchbricks/README.md

 ```

-In this example we do not use `BrickModule` to build our collection - you can do that -
-but instead we recommend using our pre-configured brick modules (`BrickLoss`, `BrickNotTrainable`, `BrickTrainable`,
-`BrickMetricSingle` and `BrickCollection`) to both ensure sensible defaults and to show the intend of each brick.

 For metrics, we rely on the [TorchMetrics](https://torchmetrics.readthedocs.io/en/stable/) library and passes either a single
-metric (`torchmetrics.Metric`) to `BrickMetricSingle` or a collection of metrics (`torchmetrics.MetricCollection`) to `BrickMetricMultiple`.
+metric (`torchmetrics.Metric`) to `BrickMetricSingle` or a collection of metrics (`torchmetrics.MetricCollection`) to `BrickMetrics`.

-For multiple metrics use always `BrickMetricMultiple` with `torchmetrics.MetricCollection`.
+For multiple metrics, use always `BrickMetrics` with `torchmetrics.MetricCollection`.

 On each `forward`, we calculate model outputs, losses and metrics for each batch.
 Metrics are aggregated internally in `BrickMetricSingle`
 and only returned with the `summarize`-call.
 We set `reset=True` to reset metric aggregation.

+Note also that metrics are not passed to other bricks - they are only stored internally.
+To also pass metrics to other bricks
+you can set `return_metrics=True` for `BrickMetrics` and `BrickMetricSingle`.

 ### Bag of bricks - reusable bricks modules